Chart Color Schemes

 Seabrook's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-The rate of private health cover is approximately 53% of the total population (~2,654 people), leading that of the average SA2 area but slightly lower than Greater Melbourne's 56.7%.
-The most common medical conditions are asthma and mental health issues, affecting 8.2 and 6.6% of residents respectively.
-About 72.9% of residents declare themselves completely clear of medical ailments, similar to Greater Melbourne's 72.6%.
-Health outcomes among the working-age population are broadly typical.
-The area has 13.6% of residents aged 65 and over (676 people), lower than Greater Melbourne's 15.1%.
-Health outcomes among seniors are above average, with national rankings largely in line with the general population.
+Private health cover is slightly higher than the average SA2 area at approximately 53% (~2,630 people), compared to Greater Melbourne's 56.7%.
+The most prevalent medical conditions are asthma (8.2%) and mental health issues (6.6%), with 72.9% of residents reporting no medical ailments, similar to Greater Melbourne's 72.6%.
+Health outcomes among working-age individuals are typical.
+Seabrook has 13.6% of residents aged 65 and over (670 people), lower than Greater Melbourne's 15.0%.
+Senior health outcomes are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health